-30. Leave of absence is required where students undertake compulsory and optional activities related to, or part of, the programme of study away from campus in Edinburgh.
 Students must have the formal approval of the College for any leave of absence to study away from Edinburgh that is 30 calendar days' duration or longer.
 Study location changes of less than 30 calendar days must be agreed with the Supervisor or Director of Teaching or delegated nominee (e.g. Student Adviser).
 Where the activity is a compulsory part of the programme of study and is organised by the School or College, permission may be given by the College for a cohort of students without individual applications being made.
 Colleges and Schools must maintain records of all leaves of absence.
 Certain students' visa conditions may be affected by study away from Edinburgh.
-This regulation does not apply to students on a recognised distance learning programme.
+This regulation does not apply to students on online or distance learning programmes.